Weaving Remembrance of the Scottish Witch Hunts

 THE TURNING YEAR

-It is said that the Cailleach rules over the winter months and is keeper of the cold and storms.
-That she washes her plaid in the Corryvrekan and lays it on the ground turning the land white with frost and snow.
-Some believe that when the light half of year begins, she goes to sleep and becomes part of the landscape.
+It is said that the Cailleach rules over the winter months and is the keeper of the cold and storms.
+She washes her plaid in the Corryvrekan and lays it on the ground turning the land white with frost and snow.
+Some believe that when the light half of the year begins, she goes to sleep and becomes part of the landscape.
 While to others she is transformed from an old hag into the beautiful maiden Bride, who rules in this form for the summer months, in a never-ending cycle of birth and rebirth.
-I like the idea of a sacrificial sleep, a giving her life to the land for the light half of the year and in exchange the land returns her power and goes to sleep during her winter reign.
+I like the idea of a sacrificial sleep, a giving her life to the land for the light half of the year and in exchange, the land returns her power and goes to sleep during her winter reign.

 SEASONAL FESTIVALS